Transfer Money

 What is Cryptocurrency?

-Cryptocurrency is virtual currency that is used to acquire products and services like any other currency.
+Cryptocurrency is a virtual currency that is used to acquire products and services like any other currency.
 The difference is cryptocurrency is decentralized.

-There is no authority or central banking system that is responsible for its issuance and registration of its movements.
+There is no authority or central banking system that is responsible for the issuance and registration of its movements.
 A user’s cryptographic key is associated with their virtual wallet, which sends and receives payment.

 Those who want to transfer a large amount of money from their home bank to Argentina may want to go the crypto route.

-It will be hard to find a traditional money remittance service such as Western Union or Moneygram that will be able to pay out more that the equivalent of US$1,000 much less $5,000 at any one time.
+It will be hard to find a traditional money remittance service such as Western Union or Moneygram that will be able to pay out more than the equivalent of US$1,000 much less $5,000 at any one time.

 Savvy Argentines, and even many Venezuelan economic migrants here, were early adaptors to using Bitcoin and other forms of digital currency.